Choose from 600+ tracks and trails across Aotearoa New Zealand.

 About the role

-The position is a part time (two days a week) contract role.
+The position is a part-time (2 days a week) contract role.

 The role requires the physical ability to visit and inspect places that are relevant to public access.